Learn the why

 i.
 Scene one · learn the individual

-Tap any folk and get a real profile — age, weight trend, the welfare flags vets watch for, suggested routines, and the meal plan they're on when that species has one.
-Pierre's page tells you what Pierre needs today, not what guinea pigs need in general.
+Tap any pet or plant and get a real profile — age, weight trend, the welfare flags vets watch for, suggested routines, and the meal plan they're on when that species has one.
+Omer's page tells you what Omer needs today, not what guinea pigs need in general.

 If you see these, contact a veterinarian.